MDrawc/Recruitment-task/README.md

 ### Check ip/hostname/url geolocation data
 You can look up ip, hostname or URL.
 URL needs to be HTML safe string.
 If a record with such input exists you will receive its geolocation data.
-Otherwise, you will ip/hostaname/url geolocation data from ipstack api (https://ipstack.com).
+Otherwise, you will get ip/hostaname/url geolocation data from ipstack api (https://ipstack.com).

 Send **GET** request to URL: http://localhost:3000/v1/ip-you-want-to-look-up